davidlj95/website/README.md

 It will generate a `release.json` file in the root of the repository containing all info about releases that [Semantic Release][semantic-release] provides.

 > ⚠️ The API only outputs information when a new release has to be generated.
-To workaround this, a fake
+As a workaround, a fake
 > patch release is generated in case no release was needed so we get access to all that info.
 To distinguish a real
 > run from a faked run, a `fake` property exists in that JSON.
 > The only faked properties are about next release (`nextRelease` and `releases` at the moment of writing this).
 Info